ayumi-aiko/Re-Malwack-Daemon/README.md

 ```

 ## daemon
-- This app should only **RUN** in init or any prefered mode but not termux because termux is not suitable forever.
+- This daemon should only **RUN** in init or any prefered mode but not termux because termux is not suitable forever.
-- This app doesn't have any arguments handler because this app is only going to run in background.
-Arguments are managed by [Katana](https://github.com/ayumi-aiko/Katana).
+- This daemon doesn't have any arguments handler because this app is only going to run in background.

-## daemonStarter
-- This program is used to start the daemon safely.
-Not used by CLI actions and only used in the [Katana](https://github.com/ayumi-aiko/Katana) app for starting the daemon.